 Dragon installation at the Cloud Forest

-Getting to Gardens by the Bay
+Practical tips for visiting Gardens by the Bay

 A woman in a blue and white patterned dress stands on a wooden deck with pink flowers, smiling at the camera.
 Behind her, the Marina Bay Sands hotel rises above the waterfront.